Analytical Solutions of Open String Field Theory: Marginal deformations

 This is almost correct.
 Indeed, if it was not for the singularity of the OPE $\partial X X$, that would have been correct.
 In particular, if one chooses a light-like direction for $X$, this expression does hold.
 Note, that the expressions is constructed from a single unintegrated vertex operator at the leftmost position, followed by an integral of the integrated vertex operator.
 However, unlike in the solutions of this problem presented in the previous subsection, the strip length is fixed and one only integrates the integrated vertex insertion over the fixed strip.
 Similarly evaluating $\Psi_{n>2}$ results in a strip of fixed length with a single unintegrated vertex operator to the left, followed by $n-1$ integrated vertex operators.

 Let us now consider the consequence of the OPE singularity.
 To that end, let us restore the normal ordering.
-The matter part of the LHS of~(\ref{MDPsi2}) reads,
+The matter part of the l.h.s of~(\ref{MDPsi2}) reads,

 Note, that the first term is normal ordered, but the second one is not.
-Hence, we cannot simply write the RHS of~(\ref{MDPsi2}) with implicit normal ordering.
+Hence, we cannot simply write the r.h.s of~(\ref{MDPsi2}) with implicit normal ordering.
 The resolution is, however, clear.
 We should first normal order the second, regular, term,